tensorpack/tensorpack/examples/A3C-Gym/README.md

 `./train-atari.py --env Breakout-v0 --gpu 0`

-It should run at a speed of 6~10 iteration/s on 1 GPU.
+It should run at a speed of 6~10 iteration/s on 1 GPU plus 12+ CPU cores.
 Training with a significant slower speed (e.g. on CPU) will give bad performance, probably because of async issues.
 The pre-trained models are all trained with 4 GPUs for about 2 days.